Momentum Stock: Cbl & Associates Properties (CBL)

-Cbl & Associates Properties (NYSE:CBL) shares traded up 0.53% during most recent session.
+Cbl & Associates Properties (NYSE:CBL) shares traded down -0.87% during most recent session.
 Wall Street analysts covering the stock are projecting that the stock will reach $5.18 within the next 52-weeks.
 The mean target projections are based on 12 opinions.
 Since analyst price targets calculations are subjective, there often can be wide range of targets from various analysts.

 The ABR is the calculated average of the actual recommendations (strong buy, hold, sell etc.) made by the brokerage firms for the given stock.
 Currently shares of Cbl & Associates Properties (NYSE:CBL) have an average brokerage recommendation (ABR) of 4.17 number of Recs in ABR is 12 however the company’s industry rank by ABR is 48 out of 265.
 Industries are ranked based on the average broker recommendation of each company belong to this industry.
 A low number means that brokers and analysts expect that the industry outperform the market.